K4mD4m/movie-vault/README.md

 # Movie Vault 🎬

-**Movie Vault** is a web application for browsing movies, designed to help users discover new films based on their genres and search for them by title.
-The app utilizes The Movie Database (TMDb) API to fetch movie details and display them on dedicated subpages.
+**Movie Vault** is a web application for browsing and rating movies.
+It helps users discover new films based on genres or search by title.
+With user accounts, people can now rate movies and view their personal rated list in a dedicated dashboard.
+The app uses The Movie Database (TMDb) API to fetch detailed movie data.

+## 🚀 What's New in v1.1
+-**User registration and login via Firebase Authentication.**
+-**Rating system**: user can now rate movies directly from the interface -**Dashboard**: authenticated users get a dashboard showing all the movies they've rated.

-## Project Goal
+## 🎯Project Goal

-The goal of this project was to create an interactive web application that allows users to easily explore movies across different genres, search for them by title, and view detailed movie information.
+The goal of this project is to create an interactive movie discovery and rating platform with personalized features, combining modern UI and third-party data integration.

-## Application Features
+## ✨Application Features

-- **Movie Search**: Users can search for movies by title, and the app will display the results as cards.
-- **Movie Genres**: Movies are categorized into different genres such as action, comedy, drama, horror, etc., allowing users to browse films within these categories
-- **Movie Details**: By clicking on a movie, users can access a detailed page with information such as title, description, rating, release date, and genre.
+-**User Authentication**: Register and log in with Firebase Auth.
+-**Personal Dashboard**: View your recently rated movies in one place.
+-**Movie Rating**: Rate movies and sort your rated list.
+-**Movie Search**: Find movies by title and explore search results.
+-**Genre Browsing**: Browse movies by genres like action, comedy, horror, etc.
+-**Movie Details**: See detailed info like overview, release date, rating, and genres..
-- **Custom UI Design**: The application uses **React**, **TailwindCSS**, **React Slick** and **Material UI** to implement interactive carousels, UI components, and styling.
+-**Custom UI Design**: Built with **React**, **TailwindCSS**, **React Slick** and **Material UI** for a responsive and modern interface.

-## Technologies
+## 🛠️Technologies

-- **React**: Library for building user interfaces.
+- **React**: UI library.
-- **Vite**: Tool for fast application bundling.
+- **Vite**: Fast bundler for development and production.
+- **Firebase**: Auth and Firestore for user menagment and data storage.
-- **TailwindCSS**: Utility-first CSS framework for styling.
+- **TailwindCSS**: Utility-first CSS styling.
-- **Material UI**: UI component library for building responsive and modern interfaces.
+- **Material UI**: Prebuilt responsive UI components.
-- **React Router**: For managing navigation within the application.
+- **React Router**: Routing and navigation.
-- **Slick Carousel**: For implementing movie carousels.
+- **Slick Carousel**: For movie carousels.
-- **The Movie Database (TMDb) API**: For fetching movie data.
+- **The Movie Database (TMDb) API**: For retrieving movie data.

-## Future Plans / Enhancements
+## 🔭Future Plans / Enhancements

-- Adding a feature for users to rate movies.
+- Add the ability to favorite and bookmark movies.
-- Integration with a user authentication system.
+- Implement a comment or review system.
-- Ability to add movies to a favorites list.
-- Expanding the application with more interactive features such as comments and reviews.
+- Improve dashboard filtering and sorting
+- Add full testing

-## Testing
+## 🧪Testing

-The application does not yet include a full set of unit or end-to-end tests.
-In the future, I plan to add tests using Jest and React Testing Library to ensure code quality and application stability.
+Testing is not fully implemented yet.
+Future versions will include Jest and React Testing Library to improve stability and catch regressions early.

-## Installation
+## 📦Installation

 1. Clone the repository: